mjuniper/ambitious-arcgis-app-2018/workshop/4-auth-me-baby.md

 ## Register your app with ArcGIS.com

-Sign in at `developers.arcgis.com` and click "Register a New Application".
+Sign in at `developers.arcgis.com` and click "+" dropdown and then "New Application".

 Give your app a name, tags and a description and click the "Register" button.